canonical/packer-maas/ubuntu/README.md

 The Packer templates in this directory creates Ubuntu images for use with MAAS.

+This templates supports building amd64 and arm64 images in all three supported modes including, cloudimg, flat as wellas lvm.

 ## Prerequisites (to create the image)

 * A machine running Ubuntu 18.04+ with the ability to run KVM virtual machines.